henry-zwart/msc_thesis/reports/proposal/sections/problem.typ

 For this purpose, however, simplifying assumptions regarding the structure and causal relations between beliefs are on significantly weaker footing.
-As illustrated in @fig:stargraph, if beliefs causally support one another, then the direction of this causality can decide the effectiveness of intervention.
+As illustrated in @fig:stargraph, if beliefs causally support one another, then the direction of this causality can dictate the effectiveness of intervention.

 #figure(